openMSL/sl-1-4-object-based-camera-object-model/README.md

 ## Build Instructions

-What are the dependencies for building the model?

-Give step-by-step build instructions for supported operating systems.
 The following is an example for building a model as an FMU in Ubuntu.

 ### Build Model in Ubuntu 18.04 / 20.04